irfanhakim-as/linux-wiki/topics/dolphin.md

 2. Install the following recommended service menus accordingly:

+    > [!WARNING]
+    > These service menus are not guaranteed to work on KDE Plasma 6.

    - [**office2pdf**](https://store.kde.org/p/1172774) to add Office documents conversion to PDF:

      - Manual installation: